-Paleo Tuna Green Chile Zoodle Casserole.
-An easy, paleo, zucchini noodle casserole that’s Whole 30 approved, high protein, and low carb.
-Wholesome yet healthy, this dish can feed a family!
-A great way to use your spiralizer and boost your nutrition.
+This zucchini casserole with tuna and green chiles is paleo and Whole 30 approved, high protein, and low carb.
+Wholesome and healthy, this zucchini noodles dinner is a great way to use your spiralizer and boost your nutrition.

 *This Tuna Green Chili Zoodle Casserole recipe is sponsored by my friends over at safe catch!
 Thank you for allowing me to share their quality canned tuna products and talk about this caring company.*